diegofratta/probable-winner/proposal.md

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

+We will use graphic user interface that display the layout of each floor in College Library (including details about tables near windows and and size of of table).
+For example, use circle and squares to represent the desks and seats that already get occupied.
+And people can pick out the blank spots where there are seats available.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.